 - Submit official transcripts from EACH college or university attended.

 - Take the Graduate Record Exam (GRE) so that official scores are reported before the December 1st application deadline.
 The Institution Code for UCCS is R4874.
 The Department Code for Clinical Psychology is 2001.
 The general GRE is required of all applicants.
-The subject GRE is strongly recommended.
+The advanced psychology subject test is required.
 For more information about the GRE, please visit ETS.

 - Optionally, you may upload a vita or resume as an attachment in the online application.